2000pawan/Gender_Prediction_Sytsem/README.md

 ## 📌 Notes

 To train your own model, use a labeled dataset of facial images and preprocess them into grayscale 90x90 arrays.
+If any Problem occur then use Gender Prediction.ipynb file for step by step process.

 Replace the current model.pkl with your own if needed.